Back

 The Purpose and Nature of the Exams

-AP Course and Exam Descriptions and the corresponding exams are prepared by AP Development Committees of educators appointed to overlapping terms by College Board and aided by assessment specialists from Educational Testing Service (ETS®).
+AP Course and Exam Descriptions and the corresponding exams are prepared by AP test development committees of educators appointed to overlapping terms aided by College Board content and assessment specialists.
 Each committee normally has at least three members from colleges or universities and at least three members from secondary schools.
 In addition, the AP Exam chief reader serves as an ex officio member of the committee.

 Exams vary in length from two to three hours and contain both multiple-choice and free-response or written-response questions.
-Exceptions are Art and Design, which contains portfolio submissions; Research, which contains through-course performance tasks; and African American Studies, Computer Science Principles, and Seminar, each of which contains a through-course assessment and end-of-course exam.
+Exceptions are Art and Design, which contains portfolio component submissions; Research, which contains through-course performance tasks; and African American Studies, Computer Science Principles, and Seminar, each of which contains a through-course assessment and end-of-course exam.
 Exams in European History, United States History, and World History: Modern also contain short-answer questions.
 The AP Exams in World Languages and Cultures, Spanish Literature and Culture, and Music Theory have a listening component.
 The exams in World Languages and Cultures and Music Theory also have a speaking or sight singing part, respectively.
-The exams in Chinese and Japanese Language and Culture are administered through computers.

 Information About Scoring